Target Functions (Low Level API)#

 Normal Target Functions (normalTF)#

-targetFunctions.normalTF.customLayers(problemStruct, controls)#
+targetFunctions.normalTF.normalReflectivity(problemStruct, controls)#

-targetFunctions.normalTF.processCustomFunction(contrastBulkIns, contrastBulkOuts, bulkInValues, bulkOutValues, contrastCustomFiles, numberOfContrasts, numberOfOutputColumns, customFiles, paramValues, useImaginary)#
+targetFunctions.normalTF.processCustomFunction(bulkIns, bulkOuts, contrastCustomFiles, numberOfContrasts, numberOfOutputColumns, customFiles, paramValues, useImaginary)#

-Top-level function for processing custom layers for all the contrasts.
+Top-level function for processing custom layers for all the contrasts

 Domains Target Functions (domainsTF)#